 Porcelainous clay was used in the construction of this piece.
 This type of material is known to ‘dance’ and move about when it is fired.

 While most of the pieces came out of the kiln as intended with minimal warping, the chest and head piece cracked and caved in significantly.
-Previous to the firing, this piece was intended to be a representation of ‘The Star’ card from the Tarot deck.
+Previous to the firing, this piece was intended to be a representation of ‘The Star’, a card from the Tarot deck.

 At this point mixed media elements were added to steer the sculpture in a different direction that fit it’s new look.

 Her head seemed heavy with thoughts, as was mine at the time.
 I dumped all the thoughts in my head into a jumble across several sheets of paper.
-When I ran out I continued writing directly onto the sculpture itself.
-Using a spray bottle I wet the sheets as well as the text on the sculpture and let them run until they were dripping and barely visible.
-The paper was crumpled up and bound with black yarn.
+When I ran out, I continued writing directly onto the sculpture itself.
+Using a spray bottle, I wet the sheets of paper, as well as the text on the sculpture, and let them run until they were dripping and barely visible.
+The paper sheets were crumpled up and bound with black yarn.

 The tangled web of thoughts was secured into the head.
 I formed lightning patterns by bending gold aluminum wire.
 They strike from the brain cloud onto the exposed side of the face.